Stills (Stephen Stills album)

-Stills is a 1975 studio album by American musician Stephen Stills.
-It is his third solo album and his first release on Columbia Records.
+Stills is the fifth studio album by the American musician Stephen Stills.
+It is his first release on Columbia Records and first since the dissolution of his previous band Manassas.
 The album was a commercial success on release, charting at number 19 on the US album charts, but was released to mixed critical reaction.

 Background

 Stills began recording a solo album in 1973 under the tentative title As I Come of Age, and it was "almost completed" by February 1974.
 He may have recorded more in early 1974, but from May to December Stills was busy with a reunited Crosby, Stills, Nash and Young.
 Stills signed with Columbia early in 1975 and turned in this album, "a collection of tracks Stephen had been working on over the preceding several years" including "much of the material recorded for As I Come of Age".
 He recorded an early unissued version of "Guardian Angel" on January 23, 1975, at The Record Plant; the next day Crosby and Nash joined him.